The challenge as we see it

 Our differentiated value

 Our incineration services provide destruction of hazardous waste at a cost-effective price throughout our network of incineration facilities, strategically located across the U.S. and are fully permitted to meet all applicable regulations and requirements.
 We provide the most environmentally compliant, safe and cost-effective incineration service in the industry.
-Our two treatment complexes and their certification permits include:
+Our three treatment complexes and their certification permits include:

 - Gulf Coast Service Center, Port Arthur, TX: RCRA, TSCA, CERCLA, Dioxin and Furans medical and non-hazardous